7k8k7/Performance_Comparison_of_Unsupervised_Models_for_Image_Denoising/PercepUnet/Readme.txt

 python test.py

-Pretrained model is in folder "/model", data used for train is in zip file "data.zip", you can use your own.
+Pretrained model is in folder "/model", data used for train can be found in https://drive.google.com/drive/folders/1lbQDuvUItqz7WoWvNjR2grwlB9pI83vt?usp=drive_link, you can use your own data.

 Here is the list of libraries you need to install to execute the code: